doncato/freemind-api/README.md

 ## TODOs
 - Add more endpoints
 - Use user ID's instead of names as the primary key for stuff
+- Work more with async in the xml engine

 ## LIMITATIONS
 ### Elements